flora-comms/flora-docs/groupwork/sandboxes/aaron/journal.md

 # Aaron's Journal

+## September 15, 2024
+- Finished project proposal except for conclusion and summary which Cam will do
+- Built basic file server for LILYGO board

 ## Sepetember 14, 2024
 - Still working on project proposal
 - Changed water ingress req to SHOULD, not MUST